isb-cgc/examples-Compute/cwl-examples/README.md

 You can use the "--debug" flag for cwl-runner in order to produce verbose output for troubleshooting issues.
 For more information about all of the possible options to cwl-runner, see the [cwl-tool source code](https://github.com/common-workflow-language/cwltool/blob/master/cwltool/main.py).

-Once you've created a GCE VM for the examples, ssh to it:
+Once you've created a GCE VM for the examples, you can ssh to it to run them.
+Below is a command you can run to connect to the instance that was created in the "Setup" section of this document:
 ```
-gcloud compute ssh <cwl-node-name>
+gcloud compute ssh cwl-node
 ```
 Once you've created your GCE VM and ssh'ed to it, clone this repo into your home directory so that you can run the examples:
 ```